anatolicvs/adidas-shop/README.md

 Because;
     If you can use GraphQL instead of REST, you should.
 Switching will get rid of a huge amount of complexity in your client-side state management and reduce the scope of your client side code to just how data should render in the UI (which is what it should have been all along).

-For the backend side technologies: I used nodeJs,GraphQL, Mongodb, Sqllite ...
+For the backend side technologies: I used nodeJs,GraphQL, Mongodb, Sqllite etc.

 e.g
 ```console